gopinath-langote/1build/README.md

   1build build
   ```

-- fix the coding guidelinges lint and run tests (executing more than one commands at once)
+- fix the coding guidelines lint and run tests (executing more than one commands at once)
   ```console
   1build lint test
   ```